Answers to frequently asked questions related to jury duty service.

 Is there anything I can do to make my jury service more comfortable, convenient, and enjoyable?

 Certainly!
 While efforts are made to reduce delay and avoid waiting time, you may have to wait awhile at the courthouse before you find out whether you have been chosen to actually sit on a jury.
 So bring a book or other quiet activity or get to know your fellow jurors.
-Televisions, pay phones and vending machines are located in the jury assembly room.
+Televisions and vending machines are located in the jury assembly room.
 Electrical outlets are also available for laptop computers.
 Remember that as a juror, you are a vital part of the Court system.
 Part of the job of many court employees is to help make your jury service comfortable and convenient.
 Don't be afraid to ask them for help.